-If foods, such as fruits and vegetables, in the refrigerator are freezing, it can be caused by several factors.
+If foods like fruits and vegetables in the refrigerator section are freezing, this can be caused by several factors.
 Below are suggestions to help with this concern:

-- First, check the controls.
+First, check the temperature controls.
 They should be set at "C" and "5" or "5" and "5".
 For models that allow the temperature setting to be set in degrees, the recommended temperature settings are 0 degrees Fahrenheit for the freezer and 37 degrees Fahrenheit for the fresh food sections.
-The proper fresh food temperature is between 38 and 42 degrees Fahrenheit.
+The proper fresh food temperature range is between 37 and 42 degrees Fahrenheit.
 The freezer should be between 0 and 8 degrees Fahrenheit.

-- If food in the bottom of the refrigerator is freezing, this could be caused by a refrigerator not having enough food to absorb the cold air.
+If food in the bottom of the refrigerator section is freezing, this could be caused by the refrigerator not having enough food to absorb the cold air.

-- If food in the door is freezing, move the door bins up or down so they are one notch away from freezer vents.
-The fresh food control should be at the normal setting of 5.
+If food in the door is freezing, move the door bins up or down so they are one notch away from freezer vents.
+The fresh food control should be at the normal setting of 5 or 37 degrees.

-- If food is freezing in the produce (fruits and vegetables) or meat pan, it may be that the temperature controls are not set high enough.
-Since cold air naturally falls, the pans can get too cold if the refrigerator is not running long enough to maintain good air circulation.
-Adjust both controls up one notch.
+If food is freezing in the produce (fruits and vegetables) or meat/deli pan, it may be that the temperature controls are set too cold.
+Since cold air naturally falls, the produce and meat/deli pans can get too cold if the refrigerator is not running long enough to maintain good air circulation.
+Adjust both controls warmer one setting or degree.

-If none of these steps corrects the temperature, service may be required.
-To schedule an appointment, contact GE Consumer Service at 1-800-432-2737 or schedule an appointment on-line.
+If none of these steps corrects the concern with food freezing, service may be required.
+For service, please schedule an appointment with GE Appliances Factory Service.